AAOS Now—January 31, 2011

 Dr. Wolfe is chief of hand surgery at Hospital for Special Surgery (HSS) in New York City; Dr. Hillstrom is a biomedical engineer and director of the HSS Leon Root, MD, Motion Analysis Laboratory.
 The OREF Research Grant provides up to $50,000 in start-up funding annually for up to 2 years.

-Read the full story at AAOS.org.
+This story originally appeared at AAOS.org.

 212.606.1197